snehal0321/Taxi-Service-and-Rentals-Website/README.md

 Built with scalability in mind, the website offers clean UI and seamless navigation for tourists looking for transport and adventure in Goa.

 Site Link : https://siddhivinayakrentals.netlify.app/

+Note : This Site is just for display purposes and services displayed can't be provided yet